Lesson 2

 ‘There are so many ways to see the world, and some you can only experience through others’ recollections,’ I wrote earlier…

 If only we could ask a glacier what it’s seen.
 Let us in on what the oxygen trapped inside it from 100,000 years ago has to say.
-If only we could converse with the whales and ask them about the crippling effects of their main food source, krill, being critically overfished.
-And then I’d ask what it’s like to hear the songs they sing to each other, miles away from the other one.
-If only we could be more than an invasive species across the globe, wiping out native flora and fauna.
-How would you even bear the weight of humanity’s destructive force?
-A force that has dominated and decimated thousands of species.
+If only we could converse with the whales and ask what it’s like to hear the songs they sing to each other, miles apart.
+We are more than an invasive species, and we do protect, but we don’t preserve.

 I still don’t remember the cold.